Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Methodology

 Our behavior sequence generator has three steps to organize the extracted feature instances into a behavior sequence based on their likelihood of execution and their sequential order in execution.
 The first step prioritizes the methods in a package according to the three triggering scenarios introduced~in~Section~\ref{example:trigger}, which is used to determine the execution likelihood of a feature instance.
 The second step constructs the call~graph of a package, which is used to determine the execution order of a feature instance.
 The last step generates the behavior~sequence of a package by querying sub call graphs in the order of prioritized methods and traversing them.

 \textbf{Prioritizing Methods.} We first abstract the entire package into a collection of methods.
-The scripting code of each source code file is modeled into an implicit ``main'' method.
+The \tosem{code at the global scope} of each source code file is modeled into an implicit ``main'' method.
 Then,~we identify and prioritize the methods based on their triggering scenarios.
 As discussed in Section~\ref{example:trigger}, there are~three triggering scenarios, i.e., install-time, import-time and run-time~execution.
 Overall, methods that are executed at install-time~have high priority, followed by methods executed at import-time.
 Methods that are executed at run-time have low priority.

-{For methods executed at install-time, they are the implicit ``main'' methods of \texttt{setup.py} or script files specified in the \textit{scripts} property of \texttt{package.json} by \textit{preinstall}, \textit{install} and \textit{postinstall}.
+For methods executed at install-time, they are the implicit ``main'' methods of \texttt{setup.py} or script files specified in the \textit{scripts} property of \texttt{package.json} by \textit{preinstall}, \textit{install} and \textit{postinstall}.
 For methods executed at import-time, they consist of the implicit ``main'' methods in \texttt{\_\_init\_\_.py}, \texttt{index.js} and the imported module files.
 For methods executed at run-time, they encompass all publicly accessible methods, excluding private methods.
 In order to identify these methods, we need to exclude any method marked as private.
 In Python, a method is considered private when its name is prefixed with a double underscore (``\_\_'').
-In JavaScript, private methods are indicated by a hash (``\#'') prefix before the method name.
+In JavaScript, private methods are indicated by a hash (``\#'') prefix before the method name\cite{jshash}.

 When this step finishes, we obtain a prioritized method~list, denoted as $\mathcal{M}$.
 Notice that the methods under the same triggering scenario are ranked in alphabet order by their names.

 \textbf{Constructing Call Graph.} We employ static analysis techniques to~construct the call graph of a package, which serves as the foundation for subsequent analysis.
 Specifically, we denote the call graph $\mathcal{G}$ as a 2-tuple $\langle \mathcal{M}, \mathcal{E} \rangle$, where $\mathcal{M}$ denotes the prioritized list of methods in the previous step, and~$\mathcal{E}$~denotes the total set of calling edges.
 Each calling edge $e$ in $\mathcal{E}$ is denoted as a 3-tuple $\langle m_a, l, m_b\rangle$, which means that there is a method call at line $l$ in method $m_a$ that calls method $m_b$.